 Should I report to the SFO?

-We only conduct investigations into asset stripping where the seriousness and complexity meets our acceptance criteria.
-If you have information about asset stripping that fits this criteria, then please report it in confidence using our secure online reporting form.
+If you have information about asset stripping that fits our statement of principles, then please report it in confidence using our secure online reporting form.
 You can also send details to us in writing at: SFO Confidential, Serious Fraud Office, 2-4 Cockspur Street, London, SW1Y 5BS.

 An owner of a whisky investment business was found guilty of fraud.
 A company was established with an issued share capital of 100 ordinary shares of £1 each.
 It was engaged in marketing to the general public investment opportunities, principally in single malt whisky, but also in champagne.
 The company went into liquidation a few years later with debts of over £0.5 million.